adrvencon/circle-clustering/README.md

     - Scipy
     - Os

+## Project Structure
+The structure of the project files is as follows:

+- **clustering**: This folder contains the main modules relevant to the execution of the algorithm.
+  - **algorithm**: Comprises the methods for overseeing the execution of the overall algorithm, bringing together various components to create the final executable algorithm.
+  - **circlefit**: Contains the main files for the circle fitting algorithm.
+  - **datamodel**: This folder contains files pertinent to the creation of the datamodel.
+  - **membership**: Contains methods regarding the computation of the membership degrees for each cluster.

+- **tests**: This folder contains modules relevant to the testing phases of the project.
+  - **formal tests**: Contains formal tests for clustering algorithms.
+These tests are relevant for the experimentation phase.
+  - **informal tests**: Contains informal tests used during the development of the algorithm.
+These were not used as formal test cases.

+- **utils**: A folder containing all auxiliary methods used that were not directly pertinent to the main topic.
+It primarily comprises parsing, plotting, and methods for generating the tests.

+In the root of the project folder you can find the generated csv files for the formal test cases.

 ## Setup Instructions
 To set up the project environment, follow these steps:
 1. Clone the repository to your local machine.